 However, if your family is like mine, you can't have a summer celebration without a plate of classic deviled eggs.
 My cousin, Marianne, makes the best deviled eggs.
 This recipe is very, very close to hers.

-Take advantage of the summer weather and grill up some delicious Traditional 4th of July Foods for the main course, like burgers and hot dogs.
+July 4th Menu Ideas always include burgers and hot dogs.
 You can get fancy and do skewered meats, too, like these Hawaiian Chicken Kabobs by Dinner At The Zoo, or these Balsamic Beef Kabobs from Joyful Healthy Eats.
 If you love BBQ chicken, Simply Recipes shows you how to grill it to perfection.

 Although having steak for a family summer gathering might be a little pricey, you can't really beat throwing a few steaks on the grill to serve to your friends.
 Make sure you check out his homemade seasoning salt that I use to help grill the best steak.